akebu6/Tutor/README.md

 #### NOTE
-- If, however, the user allows the timer to finish without having selected an answer, then no score is record.
+- If, however, the user allows the timer to finish without having selected an answer, then no score is recorded.
 - If, however, an answer was selected and it is correct, then their score is updated.